Real-time dynamics of string breaking in quantum spin chains: Summary of main results

 While the two initial kinks can remain stable for a long time, we observe that the connecting string can undergo complex dynamics, see Figs.~\ref{fig:2}(a) and \ref{fig:2}(b), in particular, which we explain in more detail via an effective description in Sec.~\ref{effective}.
 Especially for the case of long-lived initial kinks, particle-antiparticle pairs are created and annihilated in a complex oscillatory pattern without being able to induce a breaking of the string.
 Conversely, outside of the initial string, the system remains almost inert with only some slight dynamics induced by the quench such as the ballistic motion of a bound pair of two domain walls, an analog of a meson, in Fig.~\ref{fig:2}(a).
 Finally, we find that there are also parameter regimes where the string does not display dynamics during the initial stage, see Fig.~\ref{fig:2}(c) and the short-time behavior in Fig.~\ref{fig:3}(b).
 This latter feature will also be captured in our effective model, which shows that the dynamics of the string is too constrained in this case to induce oscillatory behavior.

 A further important finding of this work is representatively shown in Fig.~\ref{fig:2}(b).
 During the first stage, the dynamics in the string not only generates particles but also significant quantum correlations, while these are absent outside of the central region, yielding a characteristic spatiotemporal correlation pattern.
-Consequently, the recently observed entanglement growth during string breaking in gauge theories~\cite{ PhysRevX.6.011023, QEDMPS, surace2019lattice, magnifico2019real, ch2019confinement} can be understood to be initially caused by the generation of these strong correlations inside of the string, while the outside remains effectively decoupled.
+Consequently, the recently observed entanglement growth during string breaking in gauge theories~\cite{ PhysRevX.6.011023, QEDMPS, PhysRevX.10.021041, Magnifico2020realtimedynamics, PhysRevLett.124.180602} can be understood to be initially caused by the generation of these strong correlations inside of the string, while the outside remains effectively decoupled.
+Notice that this implies that the mesons traveling ballistically in Fig.~\ref{fig:2}(a), which are merely produced by the quench dynamics, are essentially decoupled from the inside of the string.